top of page

 Solar power (or: the wonders of life without meteor showers)

 In the base game the challenge with getting to solar power isn't just being able to manufacture glass.
 The main issue is the frequent onslaught of meteors crashing down on the asteroid's surface.
-This is a problem that is entirely possible (though somewhat tedious) to solve, but doing it right requires a little bit of engineering and a huge amount of steel, a late(ish)-game material.
+This is a problem that is entirely possible (though both laborious and tedious) to solve, but requires a little bit of engineering and a huge amount of steel, a late(ish)-game material.

-In Spaced Out your starting asteroid and all but one of the other asteroids are meteor shower free.
-Meaning as soon as you can get your hands on glass you can start tapping into solar power.
+Without meteor showers, mid-game power becomes much easier: as soon as you can get your hands on glass you can start tapping into solar power.

 My personal opinion

-I absolutely recommend getting the DLC.
+But my personal hangups aside, I absolutely recommend getting the DLC.
 For the new geysers.
 For space travel.
-For a break from meteor showers.
+For a (potential) break from meteor showers.
 Or just to support Klei so they can keep developing new content.

 Now let's dive into the actual game!